GroupBuyingSite/Wordpress-Server-Configuration-Files/README.md

 https://console.aws.amazon.com/ec2/home

+*Pre-configured AMI*
+I have published a public AMI that includes all of the work from below (varnish disabled).
+You may us this AMI (ami-0614a86f) to help you get off the ground faster, if you choose to use this AMI these are the steps you will need to follow:

+* Login
+* Install RDS Database Instance
+* Install/Configure WordPress
+* Optimizations

+*Start fresh*
 * To create a new instance, access the AWS Management Console and click the EC2 tab:
 * Choose an AMI in the classic instance wizard: I chose the Ubuntu Server 12.04.1 LTS AMI.
 * Instance details: Select the Instance Type you want to use.
 I chose Small (m1.large). http://s-v.me/K0GY